Allaster History, Family Crest & Coats of Arms

 Early Origins of the Allaster family

-The surname Allaster was first found in Kintyre
+The surname Allaster was first found in Kintyre, where they held a family seat from ancient times.

 Early History of the Allaster family